 31. Educated by Tara Westover

 Tara Westover’s story is so incredible that her memoir, Educated, basically sells itself.
 She was born to a survivalist family, so isolated from society that there was no one around to ensure that she received any kind of proper schooling.
 She didn’t step foot into a classroom until she was seventeen years old.
 In this book, she recounts how she pursued her love of learning – all the way to Cambridge University, where she earned a PhD! – and reckoned with the “real” world, so different from that in which she was raised.
+Read my full review of Educated here.

 34. Big Little Lies by Liane Moriarty